 - U.S. Government officials require evidence to prove that you qualify for the F-1 visa.
-Carefully follow our instructions and take all necessary documentation with you.
-Detailed information regarding this documentation may be found at: http://travel.state.gov/visa/temp/types/types_1268.html and on your embassy/consulate’s website http://www.usembassy.gov/.
+Carefully follow our instructions and take all the necessary documentation with you.
+Detailed information regarding this documentation may be found at http://travel.state.gov/visa/temp/types/types_1268.html and on your embassy/consulate’s website http://www.usembassy.gov/.

 - Keep a positive attitude.

 1. Be ready to clearly explain why you want to come to the U.S. to study at Caldwell University.